nbhankes/nbhankes/README.md

 ### 🚀 My goal is to become a professional software developer that helps create the future.

-### What I'm working with now ↪️ HTML, CSS, JavaScript, Git, Node, React, MongoDB, Apollo, and GraphQL
+### What I'm working with now ↪️ HTML, CSS, JavaScript, Git, Node, React, and GraphQL

-### I'm excited to learn these next ↪️ Python & Rust
+### I'm excited to learn these next ↪️ NextJS and SEO Optimization

 <hr />